Team Foundation Version Control Verses Git in Visual Studio Team Services

 Git is an opensource distributed version control solution that allows developers to download code from a server, make changes to the code locally, and perform operations, such as comparing and viewing history.
 This is done without needing to maintain a connection to a server.

 Unlike most version control solutions, Git’s lightweight path-independent branching allows developers to quickly create new branches, usually one for each new feature they are working on so that they can work on code without affecting the main branch.
 Once a developer has completed the code in a branch, it can be merged, published, or deleted as needed.
+If needed, we also have instructions on how to check a remote Git branch on Petri.

 Team Foundation Version Control